Small Animal Emergency Care

 A Medical Center for Animals

 As the name indicates, “teaching” is one of the primary missions of the hospital.
-Veterinary students from all four years of the curriculum learn through active engagement in the care for animal patients.
+Veterinary students from all four years of the curriculum learn through active engagement in the care of animal patients.